eddiethedean/mock-spark/PYSPARK_FUNCTION_MATRIX.md

 **Last Updated:** 2024

-This matrix shows which functions and DataFrame methods are available in each PySpark version, and whether they are implemented in mock-spark.
+This matrix shows which functions and DataFrame methods are available in each PySpark version, and whether they are implemented in sparkless.

-**Note:** All mock-spark features are available to everyone - there is no version gating.
+**Note:** All sparkless features are available to everyone - there is no version gating.
 This matrix is provided for reference to understand PySpark version compatibility.

 ## Recent Improvements (2024)